microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 3. Please select Workspace with name 'Engagement Accelerators – Manufacturing'.

-4. Assuming [Task 4](#task-4-run-the-cloud-shell) got completed successfully, you will be able to see a set of reports in the reports tab of Power BI, real-time datasets in dataset tab.
+4. Assuming [Task 4](#task-4-run-the-cloud-shell) got completed successfully, you will be able to see a set of reports in the reports tab of Power BI, real-time datasets in Dataset tab.
 We can create a Power BI Dashboard by pinning visuals from the reports.
 The image below shows the Reports tab in Power BI.
 We can then create a Power BI dashboard by pinning visuals from these reports.

-> **Note:** A dashboard is a collection of tiles/visualisation which are pinned from different reports to a single page where key KPI of business are defined.
+> **Note:** A Dashboard is a collection of tiles/visualisation which are pinned from different reports to a single page where key KPI of business are defined.

 ![Screenshot to view the reports tab.](media/Reports-Tab.png)

-4. To **authenticate** the Power BI reports to access the datasources.
+To **authenticate** the Power BI reports to access the datasources.
-5. **Click** the settings icon on top right-side corner.
+5. **Click** the 'Settings' icon on top right-side corner.
 6. **Select** 'Settings'.

 ![Authenticate Power BI Reports.](media/Authenticate-PowerBI.png)